‘I saw you passing through a zone of the Presence of God, like a baptism into the cloud, and emerging out the other side with the faces of lions.’

 In God’s Kingdom, however, greatness is not sourced in any of these things.

-- It is not derived from knowledge, learning, achievements or skills—although we invest in these to honour our Father and the gifts He has entrusted us with.
+- It is not derived from knowledge, learning, achievements, or skills—although we invest in these to honor our Father and the gifts He has entrusted us with.

 It comes from making intimacy with God our primary pursuit.

 ‘When they saw the courage of Peter and John and realized that they were unschooled, ordinary men, they were astonished and they took note that these men had been with Jesus.’
 (Acts 4:13)

 The world will recognize that “kind of greatness” that comes from being with Jesus.
 For there will be no earthly explanation for what people see.

 It will sometimes be seen in our boldness, sometimes in authority, and always in humility and love—sometimes, it will appear as an indefinable glory.
 (2 Cor 3:7-8)

 Revelation introduces Jesus as both the lamb and the lion.
 (Rev 5:5-6) We need to be intimately acquainted with Jesus both as our Saviour and as King.

 That He is the ‘Lion of Judah,’ refers to Jesus emerging from the tribe of Judah, the lineage of Kings.
 He is King of Kings.

 We belong to His tribe—members of His royal family.